ItzYourBread/FavWay/README.md

 we stop developing this bot because no one gonna use this not expect legends and legends are rare in discord :)

 note:
-You can view code.
+1. You can view code.
-You can get idea.
+2. You can get idea.
-You can take some codes.
+3. You can take some codes.
 # Developers
-1. NotRealArif
+1. NotRealArif.
-2. Vanko
+2. Vanko.